 - Ethical monitoring approaches

-- Why automated time tracking software outperforms manual methods
+- Why automated time tracking software for distributed teams outperforms manual methods

 The Rise of Remote Work & Why Time Tracking Matters